Skip to content

 Harm reduction workers with NorWest Community Health Centres, and those with lived experience, say following the closure of Path 525 there will be more overdoses and more deaths in the city as a result.

-Tibollo also pointed to the province’s investment into Youth Wellness Hubs beginning in 2025 to connect youth between the ages of 12 to 25-years-old with access mental health, substance use, and health care services.
+Tibollo also pointed to the province’s investment into Youth Wellness Hubs beginning in 2025 to connect youth between the ages of 12 to 25-years-old with access to mental health, substance use, and health care services.

 “We can’t continue to think we are going to get ourselves out of this problem by building more capacity to help people,” he said.
 “Yes, we need to do that, but we also need to find ways of reducing the demand on drugs.”